 Volvo Penta’s D16 engine is the newest addition to the company’s IMO Tier III range – cutting customer emissions without compromising on power.
+The upgraded D16 engine is able to surpass the requirements of the IMO Tier III emission regulations, while maintaining the same low fuel consumption.

-"The IMO III technology is based on the company’s own experience alongside that of the Volvo Group in leading selective catalytic reduction (SCR) technology, resulting in a system that is dedicated to heavy-duty marine operations,” explains Thomas Lantz, Product Planning Manager, Marine Commercial at Volvo Penta.
+"The IMO Tier III technology is based on the company’s own experience alongside that of the Volvo Group in leading selective catalytic reduction (SCR) technology, resulting in a system that is dedicated to heavy-duty marine operations,” explains Thomas Lantz, Product Planning Manager, Marine Commercial at Volvo Penta.

 The D16 engine is available for propulsion, auxiliary use and as a complete marine genset.
 It has the same footprint as current models, and the exhaust after-treatment system works with both Volvo Penta’s Electronic Vessel Control (EVC) and Marine Commercial Control (MCC) systems.
 Essentially a one box solution, the SCR system can also be delivered as a ‘plug and play’ package that includes UREA tank, dosage valve and UREA quality and level sensor.

-The IMO Tier III regulations come into force in 2021 in the North and Baltic seas and demand a 75% reduction of NOx emissions.
+The IMO Tier III emission standards and regulations come into force in 2021 in the North and Baltic seas and demand a 75% reduction of NOx emissions.
 Keeping well ahead of the game, Volvo Penta launched its own IMO III compliant solution as early as 2018.
 It is optimized for marine use and has already clocked up 65,000 hours in various tests and operations at sea.

 It is a simple and robust design, with an SCR solution that has been adapted and optimized for marine customers.
 Exhaust gases are mixed with DEF (diesel exhaust fluid)/UREA (32 to 40 percent) in the SCR unit.
 There is a separate UREA injector pipe.
 The two alternative exhaust outlets are designed for marine standards (6" bolt flanges) and will provide customers with different possible SCR configurations, leading to ease of installation.
 Ease of use is also central to the design of this complete system including DEF tank and sensors to check on the quantity and quality of UREA.
 The system also includes a dosage pump and control unit.